Medieval cuisine: Meats

-A wide range of birds were eaten, including pheasants, swans, peafowl, quail, partridge, storks, cranes, pigeons, larks, finches, and other songbirds that could be trapped in nets, and just about any other wild bird that could be hunted.
-Swans and peafowl were domesticated to some extent, but were only eaten by the social elite, and more praised for their fine appearance as stunning entertainment dishes, entremets, than for their meat.
+A wide range of birds were eaten, including pheasants, swans, peafowl, quail, partridge, storks, cranes, pigeons, larks, finches, and just about any other wild bird that could be captured.
+Swans and peafowl were domesticated to some extent, but were eaten only by the social elite, and more praised for their fine appearance as stunning entertainment dishes, entremets, than for their meat.
 As today, ducks and geese had been domesticated but were not as popular as the chicken, the poultry equivalent of the pig.
-Curiously enough the barnacle goose was believed to reproduce not by laying eggs like other birds, but by growing in barnacles, and was hence considered acceptable food for fast and Lent.
+The barnacle goose was believed to reproduce not by laying eggs like other birds, but by growing in barnacles, and was therefore considered acceptable food for fasting and Lent.
 But at the Fourth Council of the Lateran (1215), Pope Innocent III explicitly prohibited the eating of barnacle geese during Lent, arguing that they lived and fed like ducks and so were of the same nature as other birds.

-Meats were more expensive than plant foods.
-Meat could be up to four times as expensive as bread.
+Meats were more expensive than plant foods and could be up to four times as expensive as bread.
 Fish was up to 16 times as costly, and was expensive even for coastal populations.
 This meant that fasts could mean an especially meager diet for those who could not afford alternatives to meat and animal products like milk and eggs.
 It was only after the Black Death had eradicated up to half of the European population that meat became more common even for poorer people.
 The drastic reduction in many populated areas resulted in a labor shortage, meaning that wages dramatically increased.
 It also left vast areas of farmland untended, making it available for pasture and putting more meat on the market.